Change request #2451

 Expand energy range for spectrum generation to the maximum for multiple observations

-Added by Specovius Andreas about 6 years ago.
-Updated almost 6 years ago.
+Added by Specovius Andreas over 6 years ago.
+Updated over 6 years ago.

 Status:NewStart date:04/16/2018